 You can make a tax-deductible contribution to help support this project.
-We will add a pan/tilt/zoom camera to the flight pen when we've raised the necessary $2,000.
-Donations are also need for occasional structural modifications, veterinary bills, owl food, insurance, technology, streaming and more.
-You can contribute to this project using the PayPal Donate button below.
+Donations from cam viewers have helped purchase two pan/tilt/zoom cams ($2,000 each), covered Rusty's eye surgery ($1,500), paid for the live rats for the owlets, cover the monthly internet fees, and more.
+Donations are always needed for occasional structural modifications, veterinary bills, owl food, insurance, technology, streaming and more.
+You can contribute to the success of this project using the PayPal Donate button below.
 A PayPal account is not required--you can also make a donation using a credit card through the PayPal link.
 Or you can mail a check (please indicate it's for the Great Horned Owl breeding project) to:

 International Owl Center

 PO Box 536

 Visit Alice's blog to see a full listing of all project donors and volunteers.

 Rusty and Iris cannot live in the wild because they are both blind in one eye.
 They are held under permits from the U.S. Fish and Wildlife Service and Minnesota Department of Natural Resources as part of a research project to study their vocalizations.
 This captive breeding situation will help:

 • Document the complete vocal repertoire of the Great Horned Owl and associated behaviors

 • Track the development of the territorial hoot in young owls